TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 3 - Capacity Management/1.3.4-demand-model/_index.md

 weight: 40
 ---

-Demand reflects the reality in production, as it’s based on the actual demand for resources in a cluster and datastore.
+Demand reflects the reality in production, as it's based on the actual demand for resources in a cluster and datastore.
 It is enabled by default without any configuration and cannot be disabled.

 Demand is more than the active load that is consuming your capacity.
 Active load is the visible demand, which you can monitor with the utilization metrics.
 There are demand that are not visible, because it has no utilization at present.